Parliamentary Questions

 The Ministry of Defence has provided the following answer to your written parliamentary question (98162):

-Question: To ask the Secretary of State for Defence, how many veterans have contracted covid-19 while living in Veteran specific accommodation projects.
+To ask the Secretary of State for Defence, how many veterans have contracted Covid-19 while living in Veteran specific accommodation projects.
 (98162)

 Tabled on: 01 October 2020